thoughtspot/cs_tools/docs/cs-tools/sharding-recommender/README.md

 __Currently, this solution does not consider co-sharding as part of the output.__{ .fc-coral }

-If you are not comfortable with the sharding, or want to learn more about what benefit sharding brings you, please reach out to your CSM or [schedule an Office Hours][office-hours]{ .external-link }
-session through the community page and we'll help guide you through the process.
+If you are not comfortable with the sharding, or want to learn more about what benefit sharding brings you, please reach out to your __Customer Success Manager__ and we'll help guide you through the process.

 ## Liveboard preview